microsoft/onnxruntime/dockerfiles/README.md

 ### OpenVINO on CPU

-1. Retrieve your docker image in one of the following ways.

-   - Build the docker image from the DockerFile in this repository.
+1. Build the docker image from the DockerFile in this repository.

      ```
-     docker build -t onnxruntime-cpu --build-arg DEVICE=CPU_FP32 --network host .
+     docker build --rm -t onnxruntime-cpu --build-arg DEVICE=CPU_FP32 --network host .
-     ```
-   - Pull the official image from DockerHub.
-     ```
-     # Will be available with next release
      ```
 2. Run the docker image
     ```